Accepting applications: 2025-2026 (VSLO opens mid-to-late February)

 Students who wish to complete a sub-internship but do not plan to apply to our residency training program should select dates during the Spring Term (if space is available).

-The Duke University School of Medicine (SOM) application requirements must be met to officially rotate at Duke.
+The Duke University School of Medicine (SOM) application requirements must be met to rotate at Duke officially.
 The Duke SOM will contact Orthopaedic Surgery for approval if the requirements are met.
-If both parties approve it, the Duke SOM will notify students through VSAS.
+If both parties approve it, the Duke SOM will notify students through VSLO.

 - Deadline #1: March 14, 2025.
 Submitted applications for the summer and fall terms will be reviewed, and offers will be sent out in April.
 Applicants will have one week to accept or decline.
 They must meet all requirements by Duke SOM.
 A waitlist will be kept.